Bolt Ladder Area Rock Climbing

 From the parking pull-outs next to the main Gibraltar formation, walk down the road for about 100 yards.
 The cliff will appear on your left after the road makes a sharp left-hand bend.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Bolt Ladder Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Bolt Ladder Area:

 Featured Route For Bolt Ladder Area